rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 ## Features

-### NAVIGATION

-- at the top left corner ,the navigation shows the website name carpet-how-it-all-began
-- the other navigation links are to the right corner: Home, About, Gallery and Sign up which link to different sections of the same page.
-- the navigation explains the user the history of the carpets and how-it-began and different sections of information easy to find.

 ##### Home Page
 - the image on the home page allows the user to see how the carpets and rugs were vend in ancient time.